yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 5. Notice that the last five columns contain **Table** or **Value** links.

 	These five columns represent relationships to other tables in the database.
 They can be used to join tables together.
-You’ll join tables in the **Load Data in Power BI Desktop** lab.
+You’ll join tables in the **Load Data in the Power BI Desktop** lab.

 6. To assess column quality, on the **View** ribbon tab, from inside the **Data Preview** group, check **Column Quality**.